-How to Compress QuickTime Video on Computer
+How to Compress QuickTime Video on Windows and Mac

 - It's easy.
-One click to reduce QuickTime video file size over 90% smaller than the original.
+One click to reduce QuickTime video file size by over 90% smaller than the original.

 - It's fast.
 Powered by full GPU acceleration tech, it compresses a QuickTime video from GBs to MBs in seconds.